 The DSL is a member of the senior leadership team.
-Our DSL is Mrs. C. Iberson (Children's Welfare Officer) The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+Our DSL is Jackie Harland (Head Teacher).
+The DSL takes lead responsibility for child protection and wider safeguarding in the school.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-When the DSL is not on-site at school, they can be contacted using the details on the first page of this policy.

-When the DSL is absent, our DDSLs Mrs. J. Cooke (Head teacher); Mrs. F. Wainwright (Acting Deputy Head); Mrs. C. Rose (Acting Assistant Head) & Mrs. N. Dawson (Pastoral Officer) will act as cover, their contact details are on the first page of this policy.
+When the DSL is absent, our DDSLs Abigail Facchin (Deputy Head), Nicola Wilson (Upper KS 2 Leader), Lisa Thackway (Lower KS2 Leader), Sadia Riaz (KS1 Leader), and Sarah Crowther (SCLN Leader) will act as cover, their contact details are on the first page of this policy.